For Parents

 The PIE Grants Program aims to support parent groups to increase the participation of parents/carers in their child’s school community.
 The AISSA administers the program on behalf of the South Australian Minister for Education, Training and Skills.

-Applications for the 2024 Program are open until 1 December 2023.
-Further information can be found in the SA Independent School Sector 2024-Parent Initiatives in Education Guidelines and Application Form.
+Applications for the 2025 Program are open until 2 December 2024.
+Further information can be found in the SA Independent School Sector 2025-Parent Initiatives in Education Guidelines and Application Form.

 The grants are intended to support schools and preschools and their communities to develop innovative projects or new initiatives which will: